 Class Food Prep Project,

-The Daily Scoop is a series of fun, consistent and easy to understand daily nutrition tips for kids grades K through 8.
-Added to thedaily school wide announcements or a teacher's opening routine, The Daily Scoop elevates nutrition education to a daily practice.
-This program is FREE and available to start at anytime during the school year.
+The Daily Scoop is a series of fun, consistent and easy to understand daily nutrition tips for kids grades K - 8.
+Added to the daily school wide announcements or a teacher's opening routine, The Daily Scoop elevates nutrition education to a daily and consistent practice, without adding more than 30 seconds to a teacher's busy routine!
+It's FREE and available to start at anytime!

 The Daily Scoop is filled with fun kid-friendly health messages that spiral and build on each other over the course of the month.
 By making this part of our morning routine, my students have started to own the vocabulary to express how and why they should fill their plates with healthy fruits, vegetables and "cool beans!"
 Hillary Rogers, Elementary School Teacher